 Guano is the droppings, feathers, and decayed bodies of bats and marine birds.
 It is very high in nitrogen, but is not always available.

 Bone meal is high in both nitrogen and phosphoric acid and is very slow acting.
 As long as it is not placed in direct contact with the roots, it can hardly be overused.
 It is especially recommended for bulbs and for plants like peonies which should not be disturbed for many years.

-Tankage and dried blood are so high in nitrogen that they must be used with care and are best used in compost.
+Tankage and dried blood meal fertilizer are so high in nitrogen that they must be used with care and are best used in compost.

 Manure and bone meal have a slight alkali effect on the soil.
 Cotton seed meal has an acid reaction and is valuable for use around acid-loving plants such as azaleas or on soil that is inclined to be alkaline.